skienzmatishun/rippreport/content/p/deaf-ears/index.md

 I have included:

-	A. Coroners report and a layman’s interpretation of the potential violations of the law.
+1. Coroners report and a layman’s interpretation of the potential violations of the law.
-	B. Bound copy of trial transcript synopsis.
+2. Bound copy of trial transcript synopsis.
-	C. A verbal Lynching in Alabama.
+3. A verbal Lynching in Alabama.
-	D. Copy of Lagniappe article.
+4. Copy of Lagniappe article.

 The Ripp Report, a not for profit, would be happy to provide:

-	A. The trial transcript in pdf
+1. The trial transcript in pdf
-	B. The trial transcript in a word document that correlates with the synopsis.
+2. The trial transcript in a word document that correlates with the synopsis.
-	C. Notes, newspaper articles, interview information and more.
+3. Notes, newspaper articles, interview information and more.
-	D. An audio, podcast, of the long version of “A verbal lynching in Alabama.”
+4. An audio, podcast, of the long version of “A verbal lynching in Alabama.”

 We are more than willing to cooperate with your office, in person, if requested.